Preparing for Commencement

 - Bakersfield Students – Honor cords will be distributed at the Records Booth on the west side of Peppertree lane on Friday, May 5 starting at 3 p.m.

-- All Other Graduate Students, Mission Valley, Community College, and Adult Undergraduate (Online) Students – Honor cords will be distributed with regalia and tickets according to the distribution schedule provided below.
+- All other Mission Valley, Community College, and Adult Undergraduate (Online) Students – Honor cords will be distributed with regalia and tickets according to the distribution schedule provided below.

 - Shawls are worn by international students, depicting their national origin.